 It is more common to refer to moissanite sizes using actual dimensions in mm instead of using carat weight more commonly used with diamond sales.

 Carats are a measure of weight.
 Two gemstones of the same weight does not necessarily correspond to two stones with the same dimensions.
 Some sites list moissanites with diamond equivalent weights, some list the actual moissanite weight.
-I take the carat weights I list from the tables my supplier provides, which are actual moissanite weight.
+I use actual moissanite weight in my listings.

 A diamond and a moissanite of same cut, shape and dimensions will not weight the same.
 Moissanite's gravity is about 13% lower then diamonds.
 Moissanites they are typically a bit lighter than a diamond of same size dimension.
 A diamond's actual dimension can vary widely depending how the stone is cut.
 Some diamonds are cut shallower, some have more depth.
 More depth means more weight, but not a bigger diamond if viewed from the top.
 For instance a 2ct round diamond can measure anywhere between 7.5mm to 8.5mm.
 Two 2ct diamonds seen next to each other can look very different in size.
-The faceting and cutting of moissanites is regulated by Charles and Colvard.
+The faceting and cutting of moissanites is regulated by Charles and Colvard for the Forever stones and by Moissanite international for the Supernova moissanites.
 They are all cut to the ideal dimensions to bring out the maximum sparkle and fire.
 Commercially available Moissanites don't show the same size variation diamonds can have.

 That's why moissanite are better described in mm sizes instead of weight.
-In my opinion all gemstones should be rather described in actual dimensions and not weight, which can vary too much from stone to stone.
+In my opinion all gemstones should be rather described in actual dimensions and not just weight, which can vary too much from stone to stone.
 After all in the end what you see is the actual dimension of the stone and not the weight of it.
-A Forever Brilliant moissanite and standard moissanite also have some minor differences in weight since they are slightly different cut.
-But it's pretty minimal.

 Care for your moissanite: